ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 ---
-title: "Should I go to a shortcut college for a technical role?"
+title: "Should I Go To A Shortcut College For A Technical Role?"
 date: 2024-05-10T00:00:00-12:00
 draft: false
 ---